 Lactobacillus rhamnosus Rosell-11 and Diarrhoea

 Acute or chronic diarrhoea is a common complaint in daily clinical practice, and is often a primary symptom of gastrointestinal tract disorders.
 It is of particular concern in developing countries where it is a common cause of serious health problems, associated with a high mortality rate in both children and adults.
-Traveller's diarrhoea.
 The consumption of probiotics to alleviate or prevent acute episodes of diarrhoea is well-supported with a collection of clinical studies, however more research needs to be carried out to investigate details of methods of action (Simadibrata et al., 2013).

 With this focus, a randomised, controlled clinical trial was conducted using 76 adult patients with acute diarrhoea.
-The subjects were divided into a treatment group, where members received the probiotic combination Lactobacillus rhamnosus Rosell-11 alongside Lactobacillus acidophilus Rosell-52 for 7 days, and a control group that was given a placebo.
+The subjects were divided into a treatment group, where members received the probiotic combination Lactobacillus rhamnosus Rosell-11 alongside Lactobacillus acidophilus Rosell-52 for 7 days, and a control group was given a placebo.
 The study concluded that there was a faster recovery rate in the probiotic group of at least one whole day.
 A greater improvement in the clinical symptoms (frequency of stools, stool consistency, abdominal pain, nausea, vomiting, bloating, headache, fever and tenesmus) were also observed in the probiotic group, compared to the placebo, though the result was statistically significant in stool consistency changes only (Simadibrata et al., 2013).

 Lactobacillus rhamnosus Rosell-11 and Irritable Bowel Syndrome (IBS)

 An increasingly common digestive complaint, the precise underlying cause of Irritable Bowel Syndrome (IBS), is not well understood, and conventional treatments attempt merely to ameliorate symptoms.
 The composition of the intestinal microflora is believed to be a factor, and preliminary studies appear to suggest a positive role for probiotics.
-To demonstrate this effect, a four month clinical study administered the probiotic formulation (Lactobacillus rhamnosus Rosell-11 alongside Lactobacillus acidophilus Rosell-52) to subjects with IBS.
+To demonstrate this effect, a 4 month clinical study administered the probiotic formulation (Lactobacillus rhamnosus Rosell-11 alongside Lactobacillus acidophilus Rosell-52) to subjects with IBS.
 The results illustrated that, of the participants who had suffered with chronic IBS for the last 10 years, 88% showed an overall reduction in IBS related complaints after the study period (Benes Z. et al., 2006).

 Further relevant studies: Bruggencate T., (2015), Chayka V. et al., (2006), Firmesse O. et al., (2005), Kocian J. et al., (1994), Rampengan et al., (2010), Skorodumova et al., (2007), Tlaskal P. et al., (1995), Tlaskal et al., (2005), Wasowska-Krolikoeska K. et al., (1997), Zvyagintzeva et al.,(2008).